AMAZON #1 BESTSELLER - WOMEN IN HISTORY

 Not done yet

 After signing the contract, you will feel that your work is done.
 Make sure you celebrate this major milestone – you are going to be a published author!
-But, actually, still a lot of work ahead of you, only now have a whole of team of people whose job it is to get your book to be the best it can be.
+But, actually, there is still a lot of work ahead of you, only now you have a whole of team of people whose job it is to get your book to be the best it can be.
 That team may include an in-house editor, a consultant editor, a copy editor (proofreader), a book designer, a cover designer, a whole marketing team (who manage potential sales) and a PR person (who will manage the promotion of your published book).

 It is common for it to take another year after you have delivered your manuscript to the publisher before your book is available for sale.